bring/hedwig/src/shared/gettingStarted/GettingStarted.md

 ## For designers

-Hedwig is Posten and Brings Front-End Style Guide.

 Posten and Bring must be uniform and clear in what we communicate.
-Design and profile are an important part of our identity, and therefore we have created a tool to make it a little easier for us who work in Posten and Bring.
+Design and profile are an important part of our identity.

 Our design system is a collection of reusable components that can be assembled together to build any number of applications.
 A unified design system is essential to building better and faster; better because a cohesive experience is more easily understood by our users, and faster because it gives us a common language to work with.

+Add Hedwig Sketch Library [http://sketch.cloud](https://sketch.cloud)

 ## For developers